mauro-balades/generator-licenser/README.md

 Create licenses for your projects with high-level UI

 ### Getting started
-* make sure you have yo installed: npm install -g yo
+* make sure you have yo installed: `npm install -g yo`
-* Install the generator: npm install -g generator-licenser
+* Install the generator: `npm install -g generator-licenser`
-* Run: yo license, enter your full name and choose a license
+* Run: `yo licenser`, enter your full name and choose a license

-The generator will generate the LICENSE file and fill the license field of the package.json.
+The generator will generate the LICENSE file.